MaximeMohandi/MSQBots/README.md

 ### Local Installation
 * Pro : You just need python installed
-* Cons: You'll have to install all the dependencies and manage eventual compatibility problem
+* Cons: You'll have to install all the dependencies and manage eventual compatibility problem and you'll also have to configure a database

 _TODO put instruction here_